QData/FastSK/results/README.md

 The DNN string classification baseline models are in the `neural_nets` folder.

-### Character-Level CNN
++ On DNA and protein sequences, we tried two types of DNN based sequence  classifier implemented with PyTorch: LSTM and CharCNN

-### LSTM / please install pytorch before running the following command:
++ Please install pytorch before running the following command:

-Usage:
++ Usage:
 ```
 python neural_nets/run_dnn.py --trn ../data/1.1.test.fasta --tst ../data/1.1.test.fasta --batch 64 --file results.txt
 ```
-+ You need to have pytorch installed for running the above command.
++ You do need to have pytorch installed for running the above command.
 If you don't, please run the following or check  [URL](https://pytorch.org/get-started/locally/)
 ```
 pip install torch torchvision
 ```